Quality Care for Your Growing Family

-PGD is a procedure in which one of the cells (blastomere) of the embryo is removed for genetic analysis three days after egg retrieval to identify genetically abnormal embryos.
+Several cells are removed from the growing embryo on the 5th or 6th day of development (blastocyst stage) to identify genetically abnormal embryos.
 By not transferring abnormal embryos, this procedure may reduce the chance of miscarriage, or when done to identify specific genetic disorders, may prevent the need for termination of pregnancy or the birth of a baby with a serious genetic disease.

 Assisted hatching is another fertility treatment offered at our New Jersey practice.
 This is often used for situations in which a couple has had multiple failed cycles of standard IVF.
 By creating a minor defect in the outer membrane which surrounds the egg, the result is a greater chance of the embryo "hatching," or shedding its shell, allowing for a better chance of implantation.

 By culturing these embryos for an additional 2 to 3 days, more chromosomally normal embryos will be selected out naturally and develop to the blastocyst (5-day-old) stage in the laboratory.
 Usually, only the best embryos have the ability to grow to the blastocyst stage and the pregnancy rate per blastocyst transferred is better than 3-day-old embryos.

 - In Vitro Fertilization